cmoulliard/tomcat-qualification/README.md

 | spring-boot-sample-webservices** | Spring Boot Webservice application | Webservice |

 *: It can't be tested as the sample project uses a random port to start the Web NIO Connector.
 Then, the project must be tested manually
-*: It can't be tested as the sample project don't return a response to a curl req.
+*: It can't be fully tested as the sample project don't return a response to a curl req.
 Then, the project must be tested manually

 ## Execute the Job testing/qualifying the samples